White supremacist gets life in prison for Buffalo massacre

-Anger briefly turned physical at Payton Gendron's sentencing when he was charged by a man in the audience, who was quickly restrained.
-The proceeding resumed after about 10 minutes, with more emotional outpouring from people who lost loved ones or were themselves wounded in the attack.
+Anger briefly turned physical at Payton Gendron's sentencing when a man in the audience rushed at him.
+The man was quickly restrained; prosecutors later said he wouldn't be charged.
+The proceeding then resumed with more emotional outpouring from people who lost loved ones or were themselves wounded in the attack.

 Gendron, whose hatred was fueled by racist conspiracy theories he encountered online, cried during some of the testimony and apologized to victims and their families in a brief statement.